Shubh-Yadav/EDA-Inshorts-News/README.md

-# Web Crawling, Text Wrangling and Pre-processing (Inshorts News)
+# Web Scraping, Text Wrangling and Pre-processing (Inshorts News)

 This covers covers the following aspects of NLP in detail with hands-on examples: